mdanny/e-commerce-course-project/readme.md

 ##Now, on the authentication library part:

 * The library we will use is passport.js
-* We will use passport.js
-* if we want to use passport library in one of our routes, which is login, we need to configure it first
+* If we want to use passport library in one of our routes, which is login, we need to configure it first
-* we can think of it as setting up a new rule in a config file, so that login route will use it (middleware)
+* We can think of it as setting up a new rule in a config file, so that login route will use it (middleware)
 * We require two libraries in the passport file:
 * passport - for authentication
-* localstrategy - it is simply one of passport's libraries, for the sake of local login
+* Localstrategy - it is simply one of passport's libraries, for the sake of local login
 * There are three sections in this file:
-* serialize/deserialize user objects
+* Serialize/deserialize and user objects
-* middleware that will process the login mechanism
+* Middleware that will process the login mechanism
-* custom function to validate if a user is logged in or not
+* Custom function to validate if a user is logged in or not

 **Serialization** is the process of translating data structures or object states into a format that can be stored.
 We want to translate the data structure, which is user object and we want to translate it into a format that can be stored.
 Thus, we will store it in connect-mongo.
 So, the key of this object is provided into the 2nd argument of the callback function in serializeUser, which is user._id.
 Serialize function will be saved into session and it is used to retrieve the whole object via deserialize function.